FOOD: CHEMISTRY, FUNCTIONALITY AND HEALTH EFFECTS - 2025/6

 Assessment Strategy

-Critical review essay due the middle of Semester 1.
-This will be on a topic taught within the first few weeks of the semester.
+- Critical review essay due the middle of Semester 1.
+This will be on a topic taught in the first half of the semester.
+Students will choose 1 question to answer from a choice of 2.
 Guidance on critically reviewing papers for inclusion in this review will be provided in week 1 and 2.

 Module aims